-However, understanding a bit about metadata can be helpful as you develop and disseminate your videos through our platform, so in this post we’re going to give you a solid basic overview of the key metadata you can set for your videos on our platform to help send search engines index your content properly and drive more organic traffic its way.
+On the SproutVideo platform, we’ve provided several ways to alter the metadata for your videos in relatively simple ways.
+In this post, we’re going to give you a solid basic overview of the key metadata you can set for your videos on our platform.
+This will help search engines index your content properly, and drive more organic traffic your way.

 What is Metadata?

-In simple terms, metadata is “data about data”: it’s information that’s used to label and organize other information.
-Similar to the traditional card catalog at your local library, used to describe and locate the books the library contains, metadata makes it possible for search engines to analyze and understand webpages full of rich content, ensuring they can quickly identify relevant webpages and deliver the requested information for a given search term.
+In simple terms, metadata is “data about data.”
+It’s information that’s used to label and organize other information.
+Similar to the traditional card catalog at your local library, used to describe and locate the books the library contains, metadata makes it possible for search engines to analyze and understand webpages full of rich content.
+This ensures they can quickly identify relevant webpages and deliver the requested information for a given search term.

 It may seem inconsequential, but the title you choose for your video will affect whether search engines find it and how they index it.
 Consider this the label for your library book: the more it describes the content in a way that will be easy for search engines (and internet users) to understand, the more often it’s going to get chosen.

 Also, a properly selected title will help viewers determine if they want to watch the video or not.
-With the right title for your video, you might increase your video play rate, meaning more people are sticking around longer on the page.
+With the right title for your video, you might increase your video play rate.
+That could result in more people sticking around longer on the page.

 This behavior indicates to Google that visitors to your website are engaged.
 Importantly, that’s a signal your content was relevant to them.
 This in turn increases the chances you’ll rise through the rankings for those search terms.